Roomers: Fall 2024 Arrival Survival Guide

 Full-time undergraduates pay a per-term health fee that entitles them to benefits of Marquette University Medical Clinic.
 For additional information on health services, visit the Medical Clinic website.

 What do you need in case of an emergency?
 The hospital in the area requires that students have a medical insurance card or a copy of it to present upon admittance.
-Remember to get one from your parents and bring it with you in the fall.
+Remember to get one from your parent/guardian and bring it with you in the fall.

 Do you need to bring a computer?